 This process began in 2011 when members of the Sustainable Jail Project took a tour of a Sustainability in Prisons Project site in Washington.
 During that visit, members of the Sustainable Jail Project team, learned about the Energy Savings Performance Contracts Washington prisons utilized to assist them in making energy efficient upgrades at their facilities.
 Upon return, Multnomah County Facilities partners began exploring this as an option for Multnomah County facilities.
 Facilities staff identified opportunities for buildings in Multnomah County to be evaluated for ESCO projects and Multnomah County Inverness Jail was one of the sites selected.
 After evaluating the facility and identifying potential energy efficient upgrades at the facility a package was presented for approval to the Board of Commissioners and the water savings upgrade proposal for Inverness Jail was one of the components approved by the Board of Commissioners to move forward.

 Multnomah County Inverness Jail Inmates have grown over 2,000 lbs of organically grown vegetables so far during the growing season of 2014.
 While the IJ garden winds down this fall, the SJP is currently working on adding a greenhouse to grow plant starts during the winter for the IJ garden as well as County Crops and Juvenile Justice gardens.
-Photos of the garden throughout the season coming soon!

 On May 7, 2014 the Sustainable Jails Project team received the Multnomah County Sustainability Award for 2013 for last year's introduction of the Inmate Garden and Seeds to Supper programming to the Inverness Jail.